 Equality, or the idea that every individual should enjoy equal rights, status and opportunities, is an important value in Nordic societies.
 All persons, regardless of birthplace, gender, religion, ethnicity, and age should be able to live fulfilling lives.
-At the Nordic School, children will learn what equality means, why it is important and how to behave and treat each other in order to ensure that the outcome for each person can be the same.
+At the Nordic School, children will learn what equality means, why it is important and how to behave and treat each other in order to ensure equal opportunities.
 Gender equality, the idea that girls, boys, women and men are equally valuable and have equal rights, is at the heart of Nordic values and their education systems.
-The Nordic School will ensure that children are given equal opportunities to be seen, heard, to participate in all activities, and a chance to be who they are, regardless of gender roles, and will work to challenge negative gender roles and stereotypes.
+The Nordic School will ensure that children are given equal opportunities to be seen, heard, to participate in all activities, and a chance to be who they are, regardless of gender roles, and will work to challenge limiting gender roles and stereotypes.